Europa building: Features

 A defining characteristic of the Europa building is the use of striking colour compositions designed by the painter Georges Meurant.
 The lead architect, Philipe Samyn, wished to break with the visual "uniformity" of other EU buildings, believing that the EU was "not being served well by its blue flag with its twelve stars".
 Further, he believed it "too bland an image of the multiple institutional, social, cultural constellations that structure European conscience".
 Samyn, inspired by the boldness of the Dutch architect Rem Koolhaas' 2002 "barcode" flag, commissioned Meurant to reflect the national heraldic symbols and flags, of the 28 member states in their diverse proportions and colours.
 Meurant's orthogonal polychrome grid designs appear over ceilings in meeting rooms, doors, carpet flooring in conference rooms, as well as in the corridors, press room, catering facilities and elevators.
 Samyn and Meurant saw this as a way to not only bring more light and a warmer atmosphere into the building, and particular in the meeting rooms, which for security reasons had to remain windowless, but also to create a visual message, of "permanent creative effort and political debate" befitting a polyglottic diverse Union.

+Block C of the building is used as a working area for journalists and media teams.
+Block C's unit sizes range from 20 to 200 m2.
+The largest tenant overall is the UN Regional Information Center while the German press agency DPA is the largest journalism client.
+Europe is, by far, the most common continent represented through tenants, but there are three overall thanks to the presence of The New York Times and Saudi Arabia's MBC Group.